openeyes/newblue/README.md

 Basically, follow best practices...

 * Never use `!important` (unless you really, really must...)
-* Never use ID's for styling.
-This avoids specificity issues (although, some top level elements do - for historical reasons)
+* Avoid ID's for styling.
+It avoids specificity issues (although, some top level elements do - for historical reasons)
 * Use lower-case for classnames, with words separated by a hyphen. (e.g. `.btn-dropdown`)
 * Generally, try and use a two level object orientated approach.
 Don't name your subclasses with a prefix of the class you're extending.
 * Generally use semantic, descriptive classnames that hint at their function.